keu/docs/astro/runtime-release-notes.md

 - Upgraded `astronomer-providers` to 1.9.0, which includes two new deferrable versions of the operators from the dbt provider package.
 See the [Astronomer Providers changelog](https://github.com/astronomer/astronomer-providers/blob/1.9.0/CHANGELOG.rst).
 - Upgraded `openlineage-airflow` to version `0.14.1`.
 See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/blob/main/CHANGELOG.md).

+## Astro Runtime 5.1.0

+- Release date: January 4, 2023
+- Airflow version: 2.3.4

+### Additional improvements

+- Upgraded `astronomer-providers` to 1.13.0, which includes a collection of minor enhancements and bug fixes.
+See the [`astronomer-providers` changelog](https://github.com/astronomer/astronomer-providers/blob/main/CHANGELOG.rst#1130-2022-12-16).
+- Upgraded `openlineage-airflow` to 0.18.0, which includes new support for Airflow operators like the `SQLExecuteQueryOperator`.
+See the [OpenLineage changelog](https://github.com/OpenLineage/OpenLineage/releases/tag/0.18.0) for more information.
+- Airflow environments hosted on Astro now include a **Back to Astro** button in the Airflow UI.
+Use this button to return to the Deployment hosting the Airflow environment in the Cloud UI.

 ## Astro Runtime 5.0.13